tardisgo/tardisgo/README.md

 ```
 mkdir tardis
 ```
-Then to translate Go to Haxe, from the directory containing your .go files and type the command line:
+Then to translate Go to Haxe, from the directory containing your .go files type the command line:
 ```
-tardisgo filename.go filename2.go
+tardisgo yourfilename.go
 ```
 A single Go.hx file will be created in the tardis subdirectory.